mohitpai/journey-optimizer.en/help/using/offers/offer-library/schema-requirement.md

 ---
 product: experience platform
 solution: Experience Platform
-title: Offer schema requirements
+title: Configure events capture
 description: Learn how to configure your offer schema to capture events
 feature: Ranking Formulas
 role: User
 level: Intermediate
 ---
-# Offer schema requirements {#schema-requirements}
+# Configure events capture {#schema-requirements}

 At this point, you must have: